ncatlab/nlab-content/pages/4/1/0/6/6014/content.md

 __Quotient category__ is an alternative name (used especially in 1960s and 1970s) for a result of a strict [[localization functor]], that is, given a category $C$ and a class of morphisms $\Sigma\subset C$ the category $\Sigma^{-1} C$ equipped with a functor $Q_\Sigma: C\to \Sigma^{-1} C$ sending all morphisms in $\Sigma$ to [[isomorphism|isos]] and which has a strict universal property, that is, for every other functor $F: C\to A$ inverting all morphisms in $\Sigma$, there is a factorization $F = \tilde{F}\circ Q$.

-Note that large part of a topos community and category community calls by localization those (non-strict) localization functors, for which the localization functor is left exact and admits a right adjoint.
+Note that large part of a topos community and category community calls by localization those (possibly non-[[strict localization functor|strict]]) localization functors, for which the localization functor is left exact and admits a right adjoint.
 These people often use quotient functor when removing the "admits right adjoint" and "left exact" conditions..

-Following the extensions of early work of Serre, the term (Serre's) __quotient category__ is especially used when the input is a [[thick subcategory]] $T$ of an abelian category $A$, instead of the class $\Sigma$.
+Following the extensions of an early work of Serre by Grothendieck and Gabriel, the term [[Serre quotient category]] or simply a quotient category is especially used when the input is a [[thick subcategory]] $T$ of an abelian category $A$, instead of the class $\Sigma$.
 A nonempty full subcategory of an abelian category is thick in strong sense if it is closed under subquotients and extensions.
-Then one defines $T/A$ to have the same objects as $T$ and
+Then one defines $A/T$ to have the same objects as $T$ and

 $$
 (A/T)(X,Y) := colim A(X',Y/Y')